-Focusing on a systems change approach discussed earlier along with validated behavior change techniques, SW-PBS is designed to meet the unique behavioral needs of each school and every student through three broad levels of implementation (Figure 3).
-These levels operationalize prevention and emphasize interventions that range from preventing the development of inappropriate behavior (primary) to reducing the impact or intensity (secondary or tertiary) of problem behavior occurrences.
-This continuum of schoolwide, instructional and positive behavior supports is a defining feature of SW-PBS (Walker, et.al., 1996; Sugai & Horner, 1999; Sugai & Horner, 2006).
+Focusing on a systems change approach discussed earlier along with validated behavior change techniques, SW-PBS is designed to meet the unique behavioral needs of each school and every student through three broad levels of implementation (Figure 1.3).
+These levels emphasize interventions that range from preventing the development of inappropriate behavior (universal) to reducing the impact or intensity (targeted or intensive) of problem behavior occurrences.
+This continuum of schoolwide, instructional and positive behavior supports is a defining feature of SW-PBS (Walker, et. al., 1996; Sugai & Horner, 1999; Sugai & Horner, 2006).

 TIER 1.
-First, school teams develop Tier 1-primary or universal schoolwide management strategies designed to meet the needs of all students and develop a common language and focus for all school staff, families, and community members.
+First, school teams develop Tier 1-universal management strategies designed to meet the needs of all students and develop a common language and focus for all school staff, families, and community members.
 Universal or Tier 1 strategies are designed to be implemented consistently and efficiently across all school settings, classroom and non-classroom (e.g., cafeteria, hallways).
 This includes teaching specific behaviors or social skills that will lead to success in school, providing frequent positive reinforcement for expected behavior, consistently addressing social errors, and arranging teaching and learning environments to ensure success for all.
 This level should meet the needs of approximately 80 percent of a school's student body.

 TIER 2.
-Second, Tier 2 or secondary support is developed to provide targeted group-based strategies for students who present risk factors (e.g., low academic achievement, poor peer skills, limited family or community supports) and who require repeated practice and environmental modifications to increase their likelihood of academic and social success.
-These strategies are matched to need or function-based and applied to the relatively small proportion of students who require more than primary prevention support for their social success in school.
+Second, Tier 2 or targeted support is developed to provide more specialized and intensive supports for students who present risk factors (e.g., low academic achievement, poor peer skills, limited family or community supports) and who require repeated practice and environmental modifications to increase their likelihood of academic and social success.
+These strategies are matched to need or function-based and applied to the relatively small proportion of students who require more than universal prevention support for their social success in school.
 Although they are linked to the Tier 1 interventions, Tier 2 interventions are more intensive and typically require more adult attention and monitoring.
 The behavioral strategies of Tier 2 can be likened to the small group academic interventions for students requiring additional instruction or practice to keep up with the standard curriculum.
 Approximately 15 percent of students are at-risk and in need of secondary intervention.

 TIER 3.
-Third, Tier 3 or tertiary systems of support are developed to provide highly specialized strategies for the relatively small number of students who engage in chronic challenging behavior that is unresponsive to universal, Tier 1 or secondary, Tier 2 group based interventions.
-At the tertiary level, special educators, school psychologists, counselors, and behavior interventionists and family members develop individualized and comprehensive (i.e., wraparound, person-centered) behavior intervention plans.
-This can be likened to the student who is unable to learn to read using the standard curriculum and requires a highly prescribed reading intervention approach.
+Third, Tier 3 or intensive systems of support are developed to provide highly specialized and individualized practices and systems of support for the relatively small number of students who engage in chronic challenging behavior that is unresponsive to universal, Tier 1 or targeted, Tier 2 interventions.
+At the intensive level, special educators, school psychologists, counselors, behavior interventionists and family members develop individualized and comprehensive (i.e., wraparound, person-centered) behavior intervention plans.
+This is similar to the student who is unable to learn to read using the standard curriculum and requires a highly-prescribed reading intervention approach.
 Approximately 5 percent of the student body will require individualized interventions.

 While you may recognize aspects of this continuum that are in place in your school, many schools implement such support strategies separately in an unconnected way.
-With the SW-PBS process, all small group and individual interventions are connected to the schoolwide or universal system, using a common language, tying together systems and keeping all staff informed.
+With the SW-PBS process, all targeted and individual interventions are connected to the schoolwide or universal system, using a common language, tying together systems and keeping all staff informed.
 When a true connected continuum of supports has a common base, schools are able to increase their effectiveness and efficiency in supporting students with challenging behavior.